rathaustreppe/bpmn-analyser/README.md

 Understanding real-life-constraints and expressing their ideas with modelling.

 Think about a business process in real-life.
-Maybe a customer orders coffee beans in your online shop or your universities administration takes ages to reply to your application.
+Maybe a customer orders coffee beans in your online shop or your universitity administration takes ages to reply to your application.
 If you want your students to model this process, BPMN-Analyzer helps you to
 * precisely formulate a task description
 * define real-life-constraints that limit your process